brettbuddin/lectric/README.md

 - `endNoMove`: Triggered when the user lifts her finger off of the slider and did not move the slider
 - `animationEnd`: Triggered when the slide animation has completed

-The callback function that you provide the `subscribe` function give your callback a single parameter: the `Slider` or `TouchSlider` instance you are manipulating.
-This allows you to perform external tasks when the hook is invoked or augment the behaviour of the slider itself.
+The callback function that you provide the `subscribe` function will pass your callback a single parameter: the `Slider` or `TouchSlider` instance you are manipulating.
+Having a reference to the controller object will allow you to augment the behaviour of the slider itself.